Buying art

 provenance

-from the art-dealer that deals with the
+from dealers and galleries that deals with the

 artist.